 A filter is a command that reads its standard input, transforms it in some way, and prints the result as output.
 One such filter, grep, selects from its input those lines that contain some specified string.
-For example, prints the number of file names in the current directory containing the string old.
+For example, ls | grep old | wc -l prints the number of file names in the current directory containing the string old.

-A pipeline may consist of more than two commands, for example,
+A pipeline may consist of more than two commands, for example, ls -l main.c prints information relating to the file main.c.